danBhentschel/techio-practical-linq/markdowns/05_MethodsExtractValues/01_skip_take.template.md

-# Methods: Extract multiple elements
+# Methods - Extract multiple elements

 These LINQ methods can be used to extract multiple elements from an `IEnumerable<T>` sequence.
 Each method in this chapter provides a different means of defining the criteria determining which sequence elements to remove and which elements to keep.